RACE DAY PROCEDURES

 72) For the purposes of the rules the word "stock" means as follows: Available on standard passenger car models, from the car manufacturer, installed per the manufacturer's specifications, without modifications or enhancements (visual or technical) unless otherwise stated in this rule book.
 All items not mentioned are "Stock".

-73) Cars that miss the feature due to a prior racing incident or mechanical difficulty on the day will receive last place points less 10 ( -10 ) points for the feature event.
+73) Cars that miss the feature due to a prior racing incident or mechanical difficulty on the day will receive last place points for the feature event.

-74) All drivers competing in the first race of the year will receive free entry to all points events for the entire season in recognition of your support of our local racing.
-Drivers will continue to receive free entry for points events throughout the season as long as they remain points fund eligible (ie. do not miss more than one points event).
+74) All Bando drivers competing in the first race of the year will receive free entry to all points events for the entire season in recognition of your support of our local racing.
+Drivers will continue to receive free entry for points events throughout the season as long as they do not miss an event.

-75) Points events will consist of a Heat, Trophy Dash and Feature unless otherwise determined necessary by the speedway.
+75) Points events will consist of a Heat, Semi and Feature unless otherwise stated.
+Points will be determined as follows: